Metaphorically Speaking

 The process of learning and discovery is meant to be enjoyable; not an unbearable chore.
 Jesus was all about getting people to think outside of their religious boxes.
 We live in a day and age where every bit of information seems to come point blank to us through various mediums.
 This is scary to me.
 There’s no room for critical thinking, constructive debate or opposite views presented on the same channel.
 Jesus never meant for us to check our brains out at the door of church or teachings, even the new.
 He wants us to search, test and prove all things.
 He wants us to be thoroughly familiar with scripture and surrounding contextual history and culture in order to do that.
 That’s why we need teachers, theologians, apologists, pastors, and the like to give us information that we could NEVER achieve on our own or in our own lifetimes.

 We limit ourselves when we only view or listen to one point of view.
 Jesus gives ministry gift(s) to the church.
 One person simply cannot give us all that God wants us to learn about Jesus, the Church, life, Church History, theology etc. If you have a good pastor teacher, you are blessed, but there is more to learn if you want to.
 Why not experience more that Jesus has provided for us in terms of ministry gifts, spiritual gifts, knowledge and understanding all within the context of Scripture?
 I’ve committed myself to be a lifelong learner.
-There was a time through my hurt, disappointment and bad teaching, I stopped listening to ANYONE.
+There was a period of time through my hurt, disappointment and bad teaching, I stopped listening to preachers and teachers.

 Instead, I pulled out my Bible and asked the Holy Spirit to teach me and He did.
 I saw where I believed faulty doctrines.
 He set me straight on so many things.
 He brought me back to my first love.
 When I was born again in 1976 I was still attending a Catholic church.
 But I started devouring scripture and couldn’t get enough of it.
 The Holy Spirit showed me things I believed from church that really weren’t Biblical.
 That’s what I needed to do again.
 Then He began to remind me that there are good ministries out there.
 So I asked Him to direct me to them and He did.
 They are not all from the same denomination.
 They are not all members of the same church.
 Some of the are theologians.
 Some authors have spent their entire lives studying church history and the like.
 I’m gleaning more and more every day.
-But the great thing is, I had to reacquaint myself with the REAL gospel and apostolic doctrines so I could begin to compare what is being said with what scripture teachers.
+But the great thing is, I had to reacquaint myself with the REAL gospel and apostolic doctrines so I could begin to compare what is being said with what scripture teaches.

 We are so easily distracted.
 We often jump to conclusions when someone is trying to explain something to us and can miss an important point.
 It’s up to us to inquire of the Lord as to what He may want to say through this type of language.
 When He uses these examples, they will always marry up to Scripture.
 If not, ignore the “message” completely.
 At the time, Nicodemus had no clue what Jesus meant by being Born Again.
 Jesus referred to some of the Pharisees as a brood of vipers.
 Today, the Spirit might use different terminologies to make the same points.

 The disciples needed to be healed or made well in their souls so that they could heal others.
 So, it is the same with us.
 Jesus quoted a proverb in Luke 4 after reading a Messianic prophecy from Isaiah in the Synagogue, “Physician heal thyself.”
 Knowing their thoughts, He understood they were reluctant to believe in Him and they would say or think these words about Him.
 They looked at Him as just a local, a carpenter’s son, nobody special.
 Therefore, Jesus of Nazareth couldn’t be the Messiah they thought.
 This was another way of Jesus saying, “Who wants to go to a doctor that is sick if he can’t even heal Himself?”
-Jesus would demonstrate many healings and miracles because He Himself had NO ailments whatsoever.
+Jesus would demonstrate many healings and miracles because He Himself had no ailments whatsoever.
 He is the source of ALL healing.
 I’ve asked myself many times, “How can God use me effectively in the way He really wants to use me, if I won’t allow Him to heal my own heart first and stop allowing the Holy Spirit to continue the work of inner sanctification?”

 The Apostles would never stop needing comfort, guidance and yes, sometimes even correction (see Galatians 2: 11-21) to continue to serve Him and fulfill the Great Commission by observing the Great Commandment.
 They had not been “glorified” yet-received their new resurrected bodies.
 That would happen later.
 They and we still live in a mortal body with a sin nature in the soul that needs to be controlled and curbed though the Fruit of the Spirit.

 It is what the Apostle Paul called, “working out your own salvation with fear and trembling.”
 We can’t save ourselves from the eternal punishment of sin-only Jesus can do that through His shed blood.
 But what Paul was stating here is that once we receive the free gift of salvation, we have to deal with our sin nature on a daily basis.
 It has to be crucified.
 That’s why we have to read and study the scripture, fellowship with other believers in mutual submission, community and accountability.
 Some refer to this as “walk the walk not just talk the talk.”
 It’s not easy.
-In fact, it is impossible apart from the work of the Holy Spirit within us and through the ministry gifts Christ gives us in Chrisitan community (Ephesians 4: 1-14, Romans 12: 16, 1 Corinthians 12-14).
+In fact, it is impossible apart from the work of the Holy Spirit within us and through the ministry gifts Christ gives us in Christian community (Ephesians 4: 1-14, Romans 12: 16, 1 Corinthians 12-14).

 He knew they would always need each other for support and accountability.
 But without the Holy Spirit, they would fail.
 Now, if you and I have received Christ, He calls us to follow Him and be His disciples too.
 His Holy Spirit will do everything for us that Jesus did in and through His disciples while He walked the earth but NOT in an isolated fashion.
 He is the same, yesterday, today and forever (Hebrews 13: 8).
 What an amazing, wonderful promise and fact.
 When we receive Christ, we receive His Holy Spirit that begins to do the work of discipleship in our lives.
 Paul the Apostle, referred to this work as sanctification*.
 This is a huge part of discipleship.

 Jesus knew as close as his Apostles were to Him, they were human, still had a sin nature and would need correction, accountability and guidance for the rest of their lives.
-The Holy Spirit’s function is multifaceted: Jesus said He would lead and guide us into all truth, comfort us in our times of mourning, empower us for service, teach us, convict us, and even chastise us. * His Spirit in us and each other will show us when we’ve erred or sinned in a spirit of peace so we will repent and change.
+The Holy Spirit’s function is multifaceted: Jesus said He would lead and guide us into all truth, comfort us in our times of mourning, empower us for service, teach us, convict us, and even chastise us.
+His Spirit in us and each other will show us when we’ve erred or sinned in a spirit of peace so we will repent and change.
 He usually points out one thing at a time and uses various means to get our attention.
 Reading and knowing scripture is the main way, but He also uses messages from other ministers, conversations with friends, comments made in person or even social media by someone you may or may not know, a host of other ways.

 However, I’ve learned if I ignore His correction through pride, it opens the door for Satan to heap condemnation on me.
 Why is this?
 If you look a little more closely at Romans 8: 1 you will see that Paul states the following, “who walk not after the flesh, but after the spirit.”
 I looked at that one day and realized, in order to stay free of condemnation from the devil I need to walk in the Fruit of the Spirit not my flesh.
-Galatian 5 tells us how.
+Galatians 5 tells us how.
 Scripture also says, “if today, you hear his voice, harden not your heart.”
 (Hebrews 3: 15-17)

 That’s where the issue of condemnation can begin.
 Condemnation never comes from God.
 He did not come into the world, to condemn the world, but through Him the world might be saved (John 3: 16-17).
 Condemnation comes from Satan.
 This begs the question, “How is Satan then able to heap condemnation on us?”
 Sometimes condemnation comes from shame and guilt from abuse.
-According the 1 Timothey 3: 6 it can come from being lifted up in pride.
+According the 1 Timothy 3: 6 it can come from being lifted up in pride.
 It can come from being wise in our own eyes and not listening to wise counsel instead.
 (Romans 12: 16; Proverbs 3: 7; Romans 1: 22; 1 Corinthians 3: 18-20)

-we tend to develop little “defense mechanisms” to shield ourselves from more hurt and pain.
+We all tend to develop little “defense mechanisms” to shield ourselves from more hurt and pain.
 First of all, we can begin to make excuses for the wrong attitude and sins we commit.
 Abused people have huge trust issues.
 The Father knows this.
 But please understand, He won’t abuse and hurt you like your parents, friends, teachers, relatives, preachers, husbands, wives or anyone else in your life may have hurt you.

-God understands all of this and is very longsuffering with our attitudes and wrong judgments.
+God understands all of this and is very long-suffering with our attitudes and wrong judgments.
 He knows that our spiritual vision has been skewed from pain and our pain is producing blind spots.
 He sees how our hearts have been wounded from crushing words and events.
 He wants us to pour our hearts out to Him about all of this.
 I tried and tried to find a counselor or pastor who would listen to my story and help me to heal.
 Instead, more accusations were hurled at me or, they would lay hands on me, prophecy believing that was the fix.
 It wasn’t.
 Don’t get me wrong, prayer, personal prophecy and counsel has its place.
 But the Father is jealous over you.
 He will share His glory with no other.
 Your inner wounds that need healed are reserved for Jesus only.
 See Psalm 23.
 Only Jesus can restore your soul.
 God can and will use all the above to bring healing into your life IF and only IF they are led by the Holy Spirit, not what they “think” or “perceive” and IF and only if they point everything back to the Good Shepherd Jesus Christ.

 If they have pride in them, they will only transfer more guilt, shame or unanswered questions.
 That’s why I say, PLEASE take your abuses and sins to the Cross FIRST and cry out to God.
 He loves you and He hears you and He will answer you!
 Please see Psalm 118 & 120.